mazurkin/tcnative/README.md

 This project implements Maven'ization of Apache Tomcat Native Library to produce a valid Maven artefact (POM and JAR)

 No any changes made to the source code.
 I just added pom.xml and some test classes.
-All java source is being copied from released source tarball "as is".
+All java source files are copied from released source tarball "as is".

 # Why it does that?